Web Applications

 Configure URL request status.

-When set to deny all requests for the web application will be denied.
+When set to deny, a request for the web application will be denied.

 Default value